 - Chocolate Chips — Choose from the many dairy-free chocolate chips available these days

-- Vegan candy-covered chocolates — See below for more on vegan M&Ms.
+- Vegan candy-covered chocolates (paid link) — See below for more on vegan M&Ms.

 - Cream butter and sugar by adding the butter to a mixing bowl and creaming on medium speed until fluffy.
 Then add sugars and cream another minute.
 Add the flax egg and vanilla and mix to combine.